GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 #### 4.1 Mixed Precision Training

-Mixed precision training uses bfloat16 and fp16 formats with loss scaling to reduce memory usage while maintaining training stability.
-This provides 2x memory reduction and faster training, but requires careful handling of numerical stability issues.
+Mixed precision training leverages lower-precision number formats, most notably bfloat16 (Brain Floating Point 16), to reduce memory usage and accelerate training.
+Bfloat16 has the same exponent range as standard 32-bit floats (fp32), but with fewer mantissa bits, allowing it to represent very large and very small numbers, which helps preserve the dynamic range needed for deep learning.
+However, because bfloat16 and fp16 have reduced precision, gradients can underflow or overflow during backpropagation, leading to instability.
+To address this, loss scaling is used: the loss is multiplied by a large constant before backpropagation, and gradients are later rescaled down, preventing small gradients from vanishing due to limited precision.
+Careful management of loss scaling is essential to maintain numerical stability and fully realize the benefits of mixed precision training.

 #### 4.2 Data Parallelism